ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 GitHub or Bitbucket repository, and searching the kernel name on StackOverflow ([4][stackoverflow]) to see common user problems.

-As of this writing, the most commonly used and up-to-date kernels include IJulia, IRkernel, IHaskell, IJavascript (?), jpCoffeescript (?), IfSharp, Gophernotes, Jupyter-PHP, IOctave, MATLAB Kernel, CloJupyter, and cling.
+As of this writing, the most commonly used and up-to-date kernels include IJulia (Julia), IRkernel (R), IHaskell (Haskell), IJavascript (nodejs), jpCoffeescript (coffeescript), IfSharp (F#), Gophernotes, Jupyter-PHP, IOctave, MATLAB Kernel, CloJupyter, and cling.

 - Possible to combine languages within a single notebook via cell/line magics but we don't recommend it because . . .
     - Difficulties passing objects back and forth between languages due to differences in formatting.